-Every year at PBA, incoming students are greeted on-campus through a PBA tradition called Welcome Week, a week-long event,that includes games, academic open houses and a day to serve the community through various Workship projects.
+Every year at PBA, incoming students are greeted on-campus through a PBA tradition called Welcome Week, a week-long event,that includes games, academic open="open" houses and a day to serve the community through various Workship projects.
 In 2013, PBA welcomed the largest incoming freshman class in University history, which helped touch the lives of the community in a strong and impactful way.

 During spring break, a group of PBA students spent a week in an urban immersion experience, serving communities plagued with violence and poverty in a neighborhood north of the,West Palm Beach downtown district.
 Students held bike clinics, handed out coffee and breakfast led vacation Bible school and more.

 In the spirit of Dr. Martin Luther King, Jr., PBA students spread out across Palm Beach County to serve various communities and partner with local organizations.
 The projects included painting homes, cleaning the Downtown West Palm Beach Waterfront and the Palm Beach Zoo and playing with kids at Rosemary Village.

 Every year, PBA awards,the Servant Leadership Award, an $1,000 honor given to two students who are leaders in areas of ministry and community service.
 The recipients last year were Jodi Touchton and Hannah Kratz.
 Thanks to the generous donation from Sam and Betsy Reeves of North Palm Beach, recipients use $750 for scholarship and may donate $250 to their charity of choice.